OUR COUNSELLORS HELP PARENTS WITH:

 How much does it cost?

-We never turn clients away due to lack of funds and have financial help for those in need.
 If finances are a barrier for you, let us know when you book and we will discuss options with you.

 Where do the sessions take place?